10 Beach Towns That are Getting Too Expensive for Retirees (Plus Some Affordable Alternatives)

 Nantucket, Massachusetts

-While its close proximity to Boston and relaxing beach vibes might prompt you to consider it, there are more affordable options in the state.
+While its proximity to Boston and relaxing beach vibes might prompt you to consider it, there are more affordable options in the state.

 Vineyard Haven, Massachusetts